PowerMops/powermops-site/src/routes/pmops/Reference_4.md

-When Mops detects that a heap object has no more references pointing to it, it first sends a release: message to the object (so that the object gets a chance to free any heap blocks that it might have allocated for itself), then it performs a release> on any references in the object, then finally the heap block is deleted
+When Mops detects that a heap object has no more references pointing to it, it first sends a release: message to the object (so that the object gets a chance to free any heap blocks that it might have allocated for itself), then it performs a `release>` on any references in the object, then finally the heap block is deleted

-If you are already a Mops user, you&\#146;ll be able to see that using references should make certain classes of application --- those that involve complex dynamic data structures --- much simpler to handle than they were before.
+If you are already a Mops user, you'll be able to see that using references should make certain classes of application --- those that involve complex dynamic data structures --- much simpler to handle than they were before.
 But we're not finished with references yet.